Back to Guides

 Important: Some nervousness before presenting is completely normal — and even helpful.
 The goal isn't to eliminate all anxiety, but to manage it.

-2. Why you get nervous (the science)
+2. Why you get nervous: The Anxiety Response Model

 When you perceive a threat (like being judged by an audience), your brain activates the sympathetic nervous system, triggering fight-or-flight.